 David I. Brody quoted in Massachusetts Lawyers Weekly article on judicial estoppel and enforcement of settlement agreements

 David I. Brody, partner in the firm’s Employment Department, was quoted in Massachusetts Lawyers Weekly article on June 10, 2020.
-The article, “Plaintiff officer’s actions ‘repudiated’ settlement, Appeals Court finds,” covers a recent Appeals Court ruling that a plaintiff police officer could not enforce an agreement settling an employment discrimination suit filed in federal court because she waited nearly a year to sign the agreement and meanwhile pursued claims barred by its terms.
+The article, “Plaintiff officer’s actions ‘repudiated’ settlement, Appeals Court finds,” covers a recent Appeals Court ruling that a plaintiff police officer could not enforce an agreement settling a job discrimination suit filed in federal court because she waited nearly a year to sign the contract and meanwhile pursued claims barred by its terms.

 From the article: